 Through our partners, the SBOHP offers:

 - Dental screenings and cleanings

 - Care coordination*

-Care coordination services aim to link students to ongoing comprehensive care delivered through a dental home.
-The SBOHP does not provide treatment services (e.g. extractions, restorations).
+*Care coordination services aim to link students to any necessary follow-up care through a local dental office that accepts their coverage.

 - DC Oral Health Assessment Form (OHAF)

 - SSP Guide for Oral Health Assessment Form Reporting

 - SBOHP Flyer